Dismissal on personal grounds

 To calculate the amount due, several factors must be considered:

-• Basic salary and salary increases.
+• Basic salary and salary increase.

 • The salary the employee would have received had they not been on maternity leave, paternity leave or sick leave following a workplace accident, for example.